Barbed Wire in Aphrodite’s Garden

 As he tested the Bordeaux that Loizos had placed before him, he wondered whether Claire’s arsenal also included dish-smashing.
 Rule number three—unsettle her by hinting that her secret was out anyway.
 “Rumor in the coffee shops is that the Englishman was the target, that he’s an intelligence agent.”

+You Cypriots.
+Women.
+Blah, blah.
 He could hardly explain that Hadjipavlou, apparently culpable of dipping a greedy mitt into the British purse, also leaned politically too far left of center.
 That in today’s politics, right-wing Hellenism tipped the balance of prudence for Greek Cypriots.
 And that when clandestine initiatives required a payoff, a Hellenist should better be caught giving than receiving.
-“Yes, Hadjipavlou.
-The hospital.
-Dreadful.
-He was a good lawyer, with a dear wife.
-I used his services.
-Perhaps there was a connection between your McKay and Hadjipavlou.”
+“Yes,” he said.
+“Dreadful.
+Hadjipavlou was a good lawyer, with a dear wife.”

 She alternated between cigarette and wine.